rayenbm04/rag-assistant-for-documents/README.md

 Vector search struggles with exact keyword lookups — product codes, names, numbers.
 BM25 is strong there but misses paraphrasing.
 Fusing both gives consistent performance across both query types.

 **Why a cross-encoder for re-ranking instead of relying on fusion scores?**
 Bi-encoder similarity scores (used by both BM25 and vector search) score query and document independently.
-A cross-encoder reads them together and produces a much more accurate relevance estimate.
-The 22 MB `ms-marco-MiniLM-L-6-v2` model adds ~1–2 s per query on CPU with a measurable quality improvement.
+A cross-encoder reads them together and produces a much more accurate relevance estimate. `BAAI/bge-reranker-base` adds ~1–2 s per query on CPU with a measurable quality improvement over the previous `ms-marco-MiniLM-L-6-v2`.

 **Why LLM-as-judge for evaluation?**
 Standard RAG evaluation frameworks (RAGAS, TruLens) require either ground-truth datasets or cloud API calls.
 Using the local LLM itself as judge means evaluation runs fully offline with zero extra dependencies.
 The trade-off is that the judge and the answerer are the same model, which inflates scores slightly — acceptable for a development feedback signal.